Skip to content

 Once the constant and committed polynomials have been filled in, we can check whether these polynomials actually satisfy the constraints defined in the PIL file, by using a function called verifyPil.

 Below is the piece of code that constructs the polynomials and checks the constraints.
-If the verification procedure fails, we should not proceed to the proof generation because it will lead to false proof.
+If the verification procedure fails, we should not proceed to the proof generation because it leads to false proof.
 For the sake of brevity, we simply use the line // ...
 Previous Code to indicate where the PIL code being verified would be inserted.

 const { newConstantPolsArray, newCommitPolsArray, compile, verifyPil } = require("pilcom");